qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ### Terminology

-- **Cluster Manager**: An entity that creates the cluster inventory API resources per member cluster, and keeps their status up-to-date.
+- **Cluster Manager**: An entity that creates the cluster inventory API object per member cluster, and keeps their status up-to-date.
 Each cluster manager SHOULD be identified with a unique name.
 Each cluster inventory resource SHOULD be managed by only one cluster manager.
 Examples of cluster manager are projects like OCM, Karmada, Clusternet or Azure